 How to define an acid or a base?

-At GCSE we defined acids as substances that ionised in water to give hydrogen ions and bases ionised in water to give hydroxide ions – this is essentially the definition proposed by the Swedish chemist Svante Arrhenius at the end of the 19th century.
+At GCSE we defined acids as substances that ionised in water to give hydrogen ions, and an alkali dissolved in water to give hydroxide ions.
+This is essentially the definition proposed by the Swedish chemist Svante Arrhenius at the end of the 19th century.

 Acids dissociate or ionise in water to give H+ and an anion